Scott Minar is Professor Emeritus of English at Ohio University—essayist, poet, songwriter, and performing musician.

 He has won a few teaching awards, taught internationally at Memorial University (St. John’s, Newfoundland), and collaborated with scholars and writers in the U.S., Sweden, Syria, Israel, England, Norway, and elsewhere.
 His essays, books, and poems have been published in English, Arabic, Swedish, and Hebrew.
-His poetry books include The Palace of Reasons, Cymbalism, and Gilgamesh and Other Poems (all by Mammoth Books/Dubois, PA).
+His books include Arctic Accordion: Selected Poems, Gilgamesh and Other Poems (English version), Cymbalism, and The Palace of Reasons (all by Mammoth Books/Dubois, PA).
 Cymbalism and Gilgamesh and Other Poems were translated into Arabic by Dr. Saleh Razzouk of the University of Aleppo and published by Linda Books (Al Sweida, Syria).

 His textbooks/exercise books include Exercises for Poets: Double Bloom (with Edward Dougherty), published by Pearson; The Working Poet, by Autumn House Press (Pittsburgh); and The Working Poet II, by Mammoth Books.
 Scott's first book of essays—Lunch at Mark Twain's Grave—will be published by Mammoth Books in 2023.